Stomach ulcers, also known as gastric ulcers, are open ulcers that develop in the stomach lining.

 If your stomach ulcer has been caused by taking NSAIDs, your primary care physician will want to review your use of them.

 The use of an alternative analgesic not associated with stomach ulcers, such as paracetamol, may be recommended.
 Sometimes an alternative type of NSAID may be recommended that is less likely to cause stomach ulcers, called a COX-2 inhibitor.

-If you are taking a low dose of aspirin (an NSAID) to reduce the risk of blood clots, your doctor will tell you if you should continue taking it.
+If you take a low dose of aspirin (an NSAID) to reduce the risk of blood clots, your doctor will tell you if you should continue taking it.

-If you need to continue taking it, you can prescribe a long-term treatment with an PPI or antagonist of the H 2 receptors along with aspirin, to try to prevent more ulcers.
+If you need to continue taking it, you can prescribe a long-term treatment with a PPI or antagonist of the H 2 receptors and aspirin to prevent more ulcers.